domoritz/himawari-8-chrome/README.md

 ## Changelog

-0.14.0 Remove GOES 13 adn 15 as NASA does not support them anymore.
+0.14.0 Remove GOES 13 and 15 as NASA does not support them anymore.
 0.13.1 Faster time ago update.
 0.12.0 Improve animation initialization.
 0.11.1 Faster animation